chentianran/chentianran.github.io/teaching/modsim/syllabus.markdown

 ### <a name="schedule"></a> Schedule

-* Day 0 : Overview and motivations
 * Day 1  : Basic languages of mathematics
     - The language of calculus
         * limits, derivatives, integrals
         * critical points